HALFpipe/HALFpipe/README.md

 ### Adjust nipype `--nipype-<omp-nthreads|memory-gb|n-procs|run-plugin>`

+> TODO

 ### Lifecycle flags `--<only|skip>-<spec-ui|workflow|run|model-chunk>`

-A `HALFpipe` run is divided internally into four stages, spec-ui, workflow, execgraph and run.
+A `HALFpipe` run is divided internally into three stages, spec-ui, workflow, and run.
-* The `spec-ui` stage is where you specify things in the user interface.
+1. The `spec-ui` stage is where you specify things in the user interface.
 It creates the `spec.json` file that contains all the information needed to run `HALFpipe`.
 To only run this stage, use the option `--only-spec-ui`.
 To skip this stage, use the option `--skip-spec-ui`
-* The `workflow` stage is where `HALFpipe` uses the `spec.json` data to search for all the files that match what was input in the user interface.
+1. The `workflow` stage is where `HALFpipe` uses the `spec.json` data to search for all the files that match what was input in the user interface.
 It then generates a `nipype` workflow for preprocessing, feature extraction and group models. `nipype` then validates the workflow and prepares it for execution.
 This usually takes a couple of minutes and cannot be parallelized.
 For hundreds of subjects, this may even take a few hours.
 This stage has the corresponding option `--only-workflow` and `--skip-workflow`.
   - This stage saves several intermediate files.
 These are named `workflow.{uuid}.pickle.xz`, `execgraph.{uuid}.pickle.xz` and `execgraph.{n_chunks}_chunks.{uuid}.pickle.xz`.
 The `uuid` in the file name is a unique identifier generated from the `spec.json` file and the input files.
 It is re-calculated every time we run this stage.
 The uuid algorithm produces a different output if there are any changes (such as when new input files for new subjects become available, or the `spec.json` is changed, for example to add a new feature or group model).
 Otherwise, the `uuid` stays the same.
 Therefore, if a workflow file with the calculated `uuid` already exists, then we do not need to run this stage.
 We can simple re-use the workflow from the existing file, and save some time.
   - In this stage, we can also decide to split the execution into chunks.
 The flag `--subject-chunks` creates one chunk per subject.
 The flag `--use-cluster` automatically activates `--subject-chunks`.
 The flag `--n-chunks` allows the user to specify a specific number of chunks.
 This is useful if the execution should be spread over a set number of computers.
 In addition to these, a model chunk is generated.
+1. The `run` stage loads the `execgraph.{n_chunks}_chunks.{uuid}.pickle.xz` file generated in the previous step and runs it.
+This file usually contains two chunks, one for the subject level preprocessing and feature extraction ("subject level chunk"), and one for group statistics ("model chunk").
+To run a specific chunk, you can use the flags `--only-chunk-index ...` and `--only-model-chunk`.

 ### Working directory `--workdir`

+> TODO

 ### Data file system root `--fs-root`